|

 The Barefoot Hawaiian Dance

-Studio runs two different programs of dance classes.
+Studio runs three different kinds programs of dance classes.

 This is a formal training program for the serious student